libp2p/rust-libp2p/libp2p-websocket/README.md

 On other operating systems, this library doesn't open any socket by itself.
 Instead it must be plugged on top of another implementation of `Transport` such as TCP/IP.

-This underlying transport must be passed to the `WsConfig::new()` function.
+This underlying transport must be put inside a `WsConfig` object through the `WsConfig::new()` function.

 ```rust
 extern crate libp2p_swarm;